 2. Fill out travel declaration and health forms

 While this is quite standard, you may have to do more paperwork to show your travel history and indicate any symptoms, if any.
-Fill these documents out before landing.
+Fill out these documents before landing.

 3. Have another body temperature check after landing